 So you’ve picked your sanding method now you have to choose your sanding paper.
 Whether you use an electric sander or sanding by hand you need to choose the type and grit of the sandpaper.
-But before we go into more details here is a historic fact…
+But before we go into more details here is a historical fact…

 The first use of sandpaper recorded was 13th century China when crushed shells, seeds, and sand were bonded to parchment using natural gum.
 Sandpaper was originally known as a glass paper, as it was covered in glass particles, not sand.

 Types of Sandpaper

 There are many types of sandpaper, with variation in the backing paper, the material used for the grits, a grit size, and the bond.

 The most common materials used for working with wood are garnet and aluminum oxide.